 - People want to help and support others, and connection and kindness have often outweighed their individual wants and needs.
 They are also more open to supporting small businesses, listening to their stories, and understanding the impact these events are having not just on individuals, but whole communities.

-As we head into Winter, a perfect time for feeling a little introspective, maybe it’s time to take stock and decide whether our current business is taking us in the direction that our hearts, as well as our heads, want us to go.
+Maybe it’s time to take stock and decide whether our current business is taking us in the direction that our hearts, as well as our heads, want us to go.